JosephMumo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display the third line
+script to create a file